-The poor and inadequate state of much of Africa’s transport network is holding many countries back from competing effectively on the global market.
-Effective transport networks are a key component of the investment climate, enabling people and goods access to markets and reducing the costs of doing business.
-Intra-African trade stands at less than 10% of all African GDP and Africa’s share of world trade is only 2%.
+The poor state of much of Africa’s transport network (roads, railways, airports and water transport) is holding many countries back from competing effectively on the global market.
+A reliable African transport network is critical for moving goods and accessing markets.
+Unfortunately intra-African trade stands at less than 10% of all African GDP -- and Africa’s share of world trade is only 2%.

 - Poor linkages among transport modes in Africa cause long delays and raise costs in the movement of international freight.